Professor Barbara Nevins Taylor

 STUDENTS WILL LEARN:

-Use analytical skills to evaluate the construction of news stories and newscasts
+How to use analytical skills to evaluate how news stories and newscasts are constructed.

 How to gather information, synthesize complicated details and craft a succinct, logical story with a beginning, middle and end.

 How to develop interviewing skills and use them effectively.

 The crafts of writing, reporting, shooting video or visuals, editing, and presenting a news story.

 How to work as part of a team and collaborate with others to produce and report news stories.

 LATE AND INCOMPLETE ASSIGNMENTS